g2384/Life-In-The-UK/Facts.md

 As part of the citizenship ceremony, new citizens pledge their **loyalty to the United Kingdom** and to **respect its rights and freedoms**.

-The **cabinet** is a committee which usually meets **weekly** and makes important decisions about government policy.

-The police force is a public service that helps and protects everyone, no matter what their background or where they live.

-The UK is part of the United Nations (UN), an international organization with **more than 190** countries as members.

 If you are facing domestic violence you can get help from the **24-hour National Domestic Violence Freephone Helpline** at any time, or the **police** can help you find a safe place to stay.

 If you are resident in the UK, your car or motor cycle must be registered at the Driver and Vehicle Licensing Agency (DVLA).

 You can contact MPs by **letter** or **telephone** at their **constituency office**, or at their office in the **House of Commons**.

-Each MP represents a **parliamentary constituency**, which is a **small area of the country**.

 The House of Lords is normally more independent of the government than the House of Commons.

-The second-largest party in the House of Commons is called the **opposition**.

-Debates in the House of Commons are chaired by the **Speaker**.
-This person is the **chief officer** of the **House of Commons**.

-**Members of the House of Lords** may not stand for election to the **House of Commons** but are eligible for all other public offices.

 The **House of Lords** can suggest amendments or propose new laws, which are then discussed by MPs.
 The House of Lords checks laws that have been passed by the **House of Commons** to ensure they are fit for purpose.
 It also holds the government to account to make sure that it is working in the best interests of the **people**.

 The UK has a **constitutional monarchy**.

 The Prime Minister (PM) is the **leader of the political party** in power.
 He or she appoints the **members of the cabinet** and has control over many important public appointments.

-The Prime Minister appoints about **20 senior MPs** to become ministers in charge of departments.

 Anyone who is violent towards their partner – whether they are a man or a woman, married or living together – can be prosecuted.